Feel It To Heal It Counseling

 Whether you’re beginning your healing journey or continuing along the path, I’d be honored to be a part of it.

-When working with Shannon, you can expect authenticity, compassion, respect, and a curiosity to truly get to know you as a person.
-We are all unique with our own idiosyncrasies and quirks, and therapy is no different.
-Shannon will walk alongside you on your therapeutic journey, empowering you each and every step of the way.
+When working with me, you can expect authenticity, compassion, respect, and a genuine curiosity to truly get to know you as a person.
+We are all unique, having our own idiosyncrasies and quirks, and therapy is truly no different.
+I will walk alongside you on your therapeutic journey, empowering you each and every step of the way.

 Education: Bachelor of Social Work, Aurora University 2018